 ‘The Hindsighters’ Children’ is a solo show of Basel-based artist Sophie Jung.
 The exhibition is based on the Basler Totentanz mural, translated as ‘The Dance of Death in Basel’ and comprised of a new, 10-metre-long drawing alongside smaller drawings, paintings and clay sculptures and a sound work, which is played on the hour, every hour 24/7 lasting approximately 10 minutes.

 Jung takes her lifelong fascination for the Totentanz as a questioning alternative to the unforgiving dichotomy between the states of existence-or-not: alive and dead.
-The Basler Totentanz mural was painted in the late Middle Ages in Basel, on the inside of a cemetery wall near the Predigerkirche Basel, and depicted the dance of death.
-It showed different people of varying social classes and professions of the period next to one another, with dancing skeletons in ragged cloth in-between each of them, a reminder that death dances with all of us, regardless of class and status.
+The Basler Totentanz mural was painted in the late Middle Ages in Basel, on the inside of a cemetery wall near the Predigerkirche Basel during the time of the black death.
+It showed different people of varying social classes and professions of the period next to one another, each being lead by a dancing skeleton in ragged, a reminder that Death dances with all of us, regardless of class and status.

-VITRINE London’s space - a long wall behind glass - is the ideal setting for a reimagined Totentanz; where death nor dead have lost their voice, where theres mutual pleasure in each other’s dancing limbs, where the caring stability of a chain of bodies keeps the group’s fading presence alive: a picket-line of defiant others.
+VITRINE’s panoramic glass space is the ideal setting for a reimagined Totentanz; where the caring stability of a chain of bodies keeps the group’s fading presence alive: a picket-line of defiant others.

 Curated by Alys WIlliams

-Generously supported by Swiss Cultural Fund and Swiss Embassy London, UK.
+Generously supported by Swiss Cultural Fund and Embassy of Switzerland in the UK